 Carbon Steel and Alloy Steel

 Carbon steel is also known as plain steel.
 It comes in 4 types; Low Carbon, Medium Carbon, High Carbon and Very High Carbon.
 Carbon steel is economical, has high strength and can be welded but will rust in certain conditions.
-Due to its shock resistance, carbon steel is commonly used in the construction industry and especially piping.
+Due to its shock resistance, carbon steel is commonly used in the construction industry.
 Thanks to its ability to be cut very thin, carbon steel is a very cost-effective option.
 Click the links below to find out more.

 Fiberglass Grating (FRP Grating)